jwcmitchell/playbook_famous_phonegap/full_app/configxml.md

     </widget>

+### Gotchas

+#### nothing working, PhoneGap Build giving errors about not being at the latest version (or not showing your app's name when building for the first time)?

+Make sure that the .zip file you upload, or the .git repo you are using to import, has your index.html file AND your config.xml at the root level (not below a www directory).

+WRONG:

+    www/
+        js/
+        css/
+        index.html
+        config.xml

+CORRECT:

+    js/
+    css/
+    index.html
+    config.xml

+#### "feature" vs. "gap:" tags

 When building locally, all of the `<gap...` tags are ignored, and the `<feature...` tags are used.
 On PhoneGap Build, the opposite holds true.
 The rest of the tags work for both build locations.
 Local builds use the `root_dir/config.xml` while PhoneGap Build uses one a directory deeper: `root_dir/www/config.xml`.
 Because it is annoying to update multiple config files and keep local/remote config files separate, we simply use symbolic links (symlinks) to a single `config.xml` file.

     $: cd ~/Sites/hello